 Shortly after Hardesty’s swearing-in on Jan.
 2, 2019, the City Council meeting was forced into recess twice while Wheeler expelled people for disrupting the proceedings.

-Cop watcher Eli Richey was excluded from council that day for interrupting and yelling.
+Cop watcher Eli Richey, who is Black, was excluded from council that day for interrupting and yelling.

 Richey has frequently tangled with city officials.
 In 2017, a judge granted Police Chief Danielle Outlaw a stalking protective order against him after he filmed her while she was off-duty shopping at Safeway.